mikeoliphant/OpenSongChart/README.md

 "**A440CentsOffset**" is the numbers of cents (100th of a semitone) the song is out of tune.
 This is in addition to the individual instrument tunings described by the "**Tuning**" for each part. "**StringSemitoneOffsets**" specifies how many semitones each string is detuned from E standard tuning.
 So, for this song example, all of the guitar parts are tuned a half-step down to Eb.
 But the song is also 30 cents sharp.

-"**InstrumentType** is an enumeration.
+"**InstrumentType**" is an enumeration.
 It is separate from the name of the part, because there could be more than one part for an instrument type.
 Current types are:

 ```
 LeadGuitar